ima18h/lists-datastructs-cpp/README.md

 - Insert into middle of list:
-Same as indexing.
+Same as indexing worst case.
 O(n / 2).

-- Removing yields the same number of operations as inserting.
+- Removing, approximately the same as indexing.
+O(n / 2).

 - Remove element from front: